sabbenthedev/dynamic-tariffs-bulb/README.md

 ## if something goes wrong

-bulb not working? check the IP in config.json matches your bulb. make sure bulb is on your network.
+bulb not working? check the IP in config.json matches your actual bulb. make sure bulb is on your network.

 API not responding? check you have internet. could be the website is down.

-database broken? delete energy_data.db and restart. it will recreate though sadly hoho.
+database broken? delete energy_data.db and restart. it will recreate it though sadly hoho

-## files explained

-dashboard.py - the main app, shows the interface, fetches prices and bulb data db.py - database code, saves and loads data from SQLite config.json - settings file energy_data.db - where the data is stored (created on first run)